MultiCare Health System

 MultiCare Health System is a not-for-profit American health care organization based in Tacoma, Washington.
 Founded in 1882, MultiCare provides health care services at dozens of locations, including eight hospitals, across Washington state.

 The system also operates Indigo Urgent Care, a chain of urgent care centers in Washington that debuted in 2016.
-In 2022, Indigo Urgent Care expanded their brand to include primary care, under the new name, Indigo Health.
+In 2022, Indigo Urgent Care expanded its brand to include primary care, under the new name, Indigo Health.

+In 2024, MultiCare merged with Overlake Medical Center in Bellevue.

+In 2025, MultiCare announced its intention to acquire Oregon-based hospital chain Samaritan Health Services.

 MultiCare Indigo Health

-MultiCare Indigo Health, which is a digitally-enabled health care brand made up of Indigo Urgent Care, Indigo Primary Care and Indigo Online Care, is Washington State's leading urgent care and online primary care provider.
-Book same-day or next day health care services.
-Care is available in-person or via virtual visit.
+MultiCare Indigo Health is a chain of urgent care centers and telehealth services provided by MultiCare in the Seattle metropolitan area and Spokane metropolitan area (including Coeur d'Alene, Idaho).
+It includes 40 clinics and debuted in 2016.